-In modern times, the belief that the twelve gemstones present on the Breastplate of Aaron was extended to include additional meaning.
-The practice of assigning meaning to stones was probably associated to astrological practices and the custom of wearing gemstones as in birthstone jewelry was first seen in 15th century Poland.
-In the early 1900s the connection of specific stones to birth months was formalized in the United States; although criticized by gemstone purists as a commercially motivated effort, people from across the world now embrace the concept of birthstones and the ability to place deeper meaning in the gemstone jewelry that they wear.
+In modern times, the practice of assigning meaning to stones associated to astrology, more specifically as birthstone jewelry, was first seen in 15th century Poland.
+In the early 1900s the connection of specific stones to birth months was formalized in the United States.
+Though criticized by gemstone purists as a commercially motivated effort, people worldwide embrace the concept of birthstones and appreciate the ability to place deeper meaning in the gemstone jewelry they wear.

-Identifying the quality level of the stones used within gemstone jewelry is important and will ensure that any gemstone rings, necklaces or other pieces you purchase will retain their value.
-Since gemstones have no grading system, their evaluation can be more complicated than diamonds.
-However like diamonds, starting with the Four Cs can be helpful:
+Identifying the quality level of the stones used within gemstone jewelry ensures that the gemstone rings, necklaces or other pieces you purchase retain their value.
+Colored gemstone valuation may be more subjective and can be more complicated than valuing diamonds.
+However, as with diamonds, starting with the Four Cs can be helpful:

 When searching for the perfect piece of gemstone jewelry, buyers often place too much concentration on the item itself without considering how the jewelry will be worn.
-Properly pairing jewelry with clothing for a particular use or occasion is critical to ensure that the jewelry will be worn and enjoyed.
-For example, if you're buying a gift and you choose an ornate gemstone necklace may not be the appropriate for a more formal business environment where a more subtle bracelet or ring may be a better choice if you want her to wear and enjoy her jewelry often.
+Properly pairing jewelry with attire, or for a particular use or occasion is critical in ensuring the jewelry will be worn and enjoyed.
+For example, if you're buying a gift and you choose an ornate gemstone necklace but the intended wearer is most often in a formal business environment, a more subtle bracelet or ring may be a better choice if you want her to wear and enjoy her jewelry often.
 Also consider the hardness of the gemstone, the style of setting and how the gemstones are set, how often the jewelry piece will be worn, and what the wearer really likes.
 The most beautiful gemstone jewelry may never be worn if your loved one does not like the look or color of her birthstone, for example.

-While there is a great deal of information about gemstone jewelry available in books and online, ask questions of your jeweler.
-Regardless of the amount of information gathered during the purchase process, there always seems to be additional points that may have been misunderstood or overlooked.
-Whether the subject is valuation, style or some other topic, asking questions will help you find a piece of gemstone jewelry that will be appreciated for years to come.
+While there is a great deal of information available about gemstone jewelry in books and online, ask questions of your jeweler.
+Regardless of the amount of information gathered during the purchase process, there always seems to be one more fact that can impact your final decision.
+Asking questions will help you find the perfect piece of gemstone jewelry, sure to be appreciated for years to come.